adhuliya/ajit-toolchain/README.md

     source ./ajit_home_env;
     source ./ajit_env;

+`./ajit_env` contains all the truth about the global environment variables needed for Ajit development and use.

 ## Test the setup (using examples)

-To run and test a sample example,
+To run and test a sample examples,

-    cd ./examples/sin;
+    cd ./tests/examples/uclibc_examples/math_tests/sin;
     ./build.sh;
-    ./run.sh;
+    ./run_cmodel.sh;

+    cd ./tests/examples/uclibc_examples/math_tests/sqrt;
+    ./build.sh;
+    ./run_cmodel.sh;

-The output of `./run.sh` should have a line `Tests Successful`.
+The output of `./run_cmodel.sh` should have a line `Tests Successful`.
 If so, the system is ready to use.

 ## Important Files and Directories

-* `examples/` folder contains examples that demonstrate the use of many of the tools in this repo.
+* `tests/examples/` folder contains examples that demonstrate the use of many of the tools in this repo.